mesosphere/dcos-docs-site/pages/1.11/administering-clusters/delete-node/index.md

 Once a node is decommissioned, the corresponding agent ID is marked as `GONE` internally and not allowed to come back and re-register with the master.
 Any tasks running on the node are transitioned to `TASK_GONE_BY_OPERATOR` state.

-You should deommission nodes in the following situations.
+You should decommission nodes in the following situations.

 - You are deleting a node, especially if you are deleting multiple nodes.
 DC/OS is configured to only allow one node to be marked `UNREACHABLE` every 20 minutes, so if you do not explicity decommission nodes, it can take a long time for Mesos to mark your nodes as `UNREACHABLE` and allow services to reschedule tasks on another node.